-To register to vote, you must be: This means: A citizen of the United States; I was born here or became a citizen by going through a process called "naturalization."
-A legal resident of Washington state at least 30 days before election day; I have a permanent address in the state.
-At least 18 years old by election day; and I can't vote until I'm 18.
-I can sign up when I'm 16 or 17, though!
-Not under supervision by the Department of Corrections because of a felony conviction.
-I can register and vote if I am not in prison or under community supervision.
+To vote, you must be: This means: A citizen of the United States; I was born here or became a citizen by going through a process called "naturalization."
+A Washington state resident; I have a permanent address in the state.
+At least 18 years old by Election Day; and I can sign up when I'm 16 or 17, but can't vote until I'm 18.
+However, if I turn 18 by the November General Election, I can vote in a Primary Election.
+Not in total confinement for a felony conviction in Washington or currently incarcerated for a federal or out-of-state felony conviction.
+I can register and vote if I am not in total confinement in prison for a felony.